Kai the Hitchhiker: Murder conviction

 McGillvary was arrested on murder charges on May 16, 2013, for the death of New Jersey attorney Joseph Galfy.
 According to McGillvary, Galfy offered McGillvary a place to stay for the night, only to drug and rape him.
 Police said the sexual encounter was consensual and the murder premeditated.
+However, there were several discrepancies in their investigation, including: denying McGillvary a rape kit; allowing the victim's brother to work as an officer at the crime scene; washing the glasses that should've been tested to prove or disprove McGillvary's claim of being drugged; and, not adequately testing the blood on the scene.
 McGillvary contended that he acted in self defense, and after the viral video in California, he had no need to have sex with men like Galfy, whom McGillvary described as unattractive, stating, "Do you know how many hot chicks—never mind.
 Even if I was gay, do you know how many hot guys wanted to fuck me after that shit in California?
 I'm not even being vain.
 It's just a fact, like—no offense, but he [Galfy] was not a looker".
 In July 2013, McGillvary was hospitalized after suffering from self-inflicted wounds while awaiting trial at Union County Jail in New Jersey.

 After the murder charges, viewership of the Fresno meme video increased substantially, broadening its viral reach.
-Fans of the video, who considered McGillvary a hero for saving the woman, raised a legal fund for the NJ case.
+Fans of the video, who considered McGillvary a hero for saving the woman, raised a legal fund for the New Jersey case.
 McGillvary was imprisoned for over five years while awaiting trial, which began on April 1, 2019.
 McGillvary took the stand in his own defense and was combative during cross-examination.
 He had an outburst during his defense lawyer's closing arguments, nearly leading to his expulsion from the courtroom.
 A jury found him guilty of murder, and he was sentenced to 57 years in prison.
 He is to serve 85 percent of that term before the possibility of parole, with the judge telling McGillvary, "when you become eligible for parole, you will still be younger than Mr. Galfy was when you murdered him".
 After accounting for the time of pre-trial confinement, McGillvary will have just turned 73 when he becomes eligible for parole, in approximately October 2061.
 Galfy was 73 at the time of his death.
 McGillvary appealed the conviction, alleging 15 instances of "misconduct, abuse of discretion, and ineffectiveness of defense counsel", but the murder conviction was upheld by the New Jersey Appellate Court in August 2021.

 He has been incarcerated at the New Jersey State Prison in Trenton since his sentencing.